DigitalEpidemic/basic-unity-netcode/README.md

     - Client
     - Server

-- After selecting a mode, it creates a UI button to move your player
+- After selecting a mode, it creates a UI buttons for your player
+    - Moving:
         - On `Host`, it will say `Move` (updates the position NetworkVariable directly)
         - On `Client`, it will say `Request Position Change` (updates position NetworkVariable inside ServerRpc call)
+    - Firing:
+        - On `Host`, it will say `Fire`
+        - On `Client`, it will say `Request Fire`